rmoein/Matlab_-OrientTuning2Freq/README.md

 # Matlab_-OrientTuning2Freq

-There are three main functions in this repository.
+There are three main functions in this repository (the rest of them are dependencies for these main functions).

 1) readPowerDiva
 2) frequencyPlot